An open letter from the Soil-Plant-Atmosphere (SPA) Research Laboratory to all communities that we intersect

 1 AlShebli et al. The preeminence of ethnic diversity in scientific collaboration Nature Comm (2018); 2 Hodapp & Brown Nature (2018); 3 Nielsen et al. Making gender diversity work for scientific discovery and innovation Nature Human Behaviour (2018); 4 Elsevier.“Gender in the Global Research Landscape”; 5 Lucatello & Diamond-Stanic Diversity and inclusiveness in large scientific collaborations Nature Astronomy (2017).

-3) Most faculty members and University administrators are amateurs when it comes to anti-racism work.
-Our campus has leading experts on race and oppression, but most faculty and administrators (especially in the sciences) are not trained to address this issue.
+3) Most faculty members and University administrators are amateurs when it comes to work on equity and inclusion.
+Our campus has leading experts on race and justice, but most faculty and administrators (especially in the sciences) are not trained to address this issue.
 We need to rectify this with the help of experts.

 4) We are privileged.
 Fighting racial injustice is exhausting work and that extra labor should not only fall to graduate students, faculty, and staff of color.
 Often this work is unpaid labor performed by people who are already underpaid and overtaxed.